tylerperkinshub/Portfolio/README.md

 # Portfolio

-Hi my name is Tyler Perkins.
 I am a Junior iOS Developer.
 I have been taking classes with the Iron Yard since July 2016.
 In this time I have been exposed to major concepts in Objective-C like modeling, basic networking, core data, location services, mapping.
 In Swift I have covered the Objective-C conepts listed previous plus animations, spritekit, custom drawing, and cloud services.

 ### Movie Mania

 This app was mode to keep track of movies you might have seen in 2016.
 It features a collection of sorted movies that you are able to read further information pulled from the Open Movie Database and then add any movies you might want to see to a list.

-### SwiftGrailDiary
+### SwiftMomentOfClarity

-This app features a top 10 list of Presidential Libraries to visit.
-You will learn a location, year built and little facts about what makes them uinique.
+This is an app to keep your mental acumen up to par with what work you are doing.
+I found myself getting overly stressed by code and found if I ttok sometime to unwind my brain it would help with the task at hand.

 ### SwiftSimon